PierreSenellart/provsql/doc/provsql.md

 You can then use this provenance to run computation in various semirings.
 See [security.sql](test/sql/security.sql) and
 [formula.sql](test/sql/formula.sql) for two examples.

+## Uninstalling

+You can uninstall ProvSQL by running `make uninstall` (run as a user with rights to write to the PostgreSQL installation directories).

 ## License